NLnetLabs/rpki-doc/source/routinator/installation.rst

 Some of the libraries Routinator depends on require a C toolchain to be present.
 Your system probably has some easy way to install the minimum set of packages to build from C sources.
-For example, ``apt-install build-essential`` will install everything you need on Debian/Ubuntu.
+For example, ``apt install build-essential`` will install everything you need on Debian/Ubuntu.

 If you are unsure, try to run ``cc`` on a command line and if there’s a